pauloxnet/pauloxnet/README.md

 I graduated in Software Engineering and I’m an alumnus of the University of Bologna, Italy.

-I’ve been working in the web for 15 years and now I’m the CTO of 20tab, a pythonic software company, for which I work remotely.
+I’ve been working in the web since 2006 years and I work remotely since 2015.

 ## Find me around the web 🌍️